flofields/Florence_Putnam_Lab_Notebook/_posts/2025-06-11-ENCORE-Priming-Library-Prep.md

 This post details the info about the SwitchFree library prep steps to produce adequate libraries for RNA sequencing with Madracis decactis.
 I'm using the [Zymo-Seq SwitchFree 3' mRNA Library Kit](https://github.com/flofields/Florence_Putnam_Lab_Notebook/blob/5e1bd6a1daa8db6ce40285a804eace80a1039421/protocols/Zymo_seq_switchfree_3_mrna_library_kit.pdf).
 I followed Dr. Jill Ashey's post [here](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-03-29-Zymo-SwitchFree.md) and Zymo's protocol [here](https://files.zymoresearch.com/protocols/_r3008_r3009__zymo_seq_switchfree_3_mrna_library_kit.pdf).

-I will be prepping samples from the [ENCORE priming experiment conducted in Bermuda 2024](https://github.com/flofields/Coral_Priming_Experiments_Summer_2024) for more information on the experiment).
+I will be prepping samples from the [ENCORE priming experiment conducted in Bermuda 2024](https://github.com/flofields/Coral_Priming_Experiments_Summer_2024).

 The kit needs a minimum of 10 ng of total RNA or a maximum of 500 ng of total RNA, which is a large range.
 We will be using 12 ng of total RNA as input.
 Here's a breakdown of input RNA volumes for each sample: